YitziG/consent-policy/README.md

 }
 ```

-This way when working on other parts of your app you can simply set `gdprEnforced = false`, just remember to flip it back to  `true` and make sure everything runs smoothly before deploying!
+This way, when working on other parts of your app, you can set `gdprEnforced = false`, remember to flip it back to  `true` and make sure everything runs smoothly before deploying!